atharvParlikar/portfolio/src/content/blog/gen-ai-for-non-technical-founders.md

 ### RAG: Retrieval-Augmented Generation

-So you want your AI to know about your company's video library, brand guidelines, product images, or customer data.
+So you want your AI to know about your company's video library, brand guidelines, or product images.
 But you can't fit everything into the context window every time.
-This is where **RAG** comes in.
+This is where RAG comes in.

+RAG works by storing your data in a searchable format, then retrieving only the most relevant pieces when needed and inserting them into the context along with the user's input.
+Instead of fine-tuning, you're dynamically pulling in the right information at inference time.

-RAG is probably the most common architecture pattern for AI products right now.
-Here's how it works:
+This is the most common architecture pattern for AI products because it's cheaper than fine-tuning, easier to update, and works with closed models via API.
+It's particularly useful for company-specific knowledge, reference footage, image libraries, and any data that changes frequently.

-1. **Store your data** in a searchable format (usually a vector database, text, images, video metadata)
-2. **When a user makes a request**, search your database for relevant information
-3. **Retrieve** only the most relevant pieces (documents, reference images, video clips)
-4. **Insert** those pieces into the context along with the user's input
-5. **Generate** an answer or output using both the retrieved data and the model's general knowledge

-**Why RAG instead of fine-tuning?**
-- Much cheaper (no training costs)
-- Easier to update (just change your database)
-- More transparent (you can see what information was retrieved)
-- Works with closed models via API
-- Can be updated in real-time

-**What RAG is good for:**
-- Company-specific knowledge and brand guidelines
-- Product documentation and image libraries
-- Reference footage and video assets
-- Customer data
-- Recent information
-- Large, changing datasets

 ### Context Engineering (aka Prompt Engineering)